-And the ideal solution for this purpose is the newly hatched Nauplii Artemia (Artemia salina), one of the best fodders for the rapid growth of fry almost all types of aquarium fish.
+And the ideal solution for these purposes is the newly hatched brine shrimp nauplii (Artemia salina), one of the best fodders for the rapid growth of fry almost all types of aquarium fish.

 And this live food can easily be grown at home.